-Heather Lake Trail #1526 is a 3.3 mile heavily trafficked trail located near Leavenworth, WA.
+Heather Lake Trail #1526 is a 5.7 mile heavily trafficked out and back trail located near Leavenworth, WA that features a lake.
 The trail is rated as difficult and primarily used for hiking.

 Directions from Lake Wenatchee: Take National Forest Road 65 west to Forest Service Road 6701.
 Turn left onto 6701 and continue on this road.
 Approximately one mile beyond the Theseus Creek Campground, take a left at the Y onto Forest Service Rd 400 and follow for 2 miles to the trailhead.

 I have hiked this trail many times, but never this late in the season.
 We were wet and cold but saw many mushrooms and much water on the trail, one "pond" of significance.
 We went on a Saturday and only saw one other party.
 It took us a little over 2 hours each way.